PLP-Database-Design/wk-5-GAITURI-1/Tests/Test_report.md

 **Out of Scope:**
 - Test the bonus count against points awarded.
-- Test the Hin button for point deduction.
+- Test the Hint button for point deduction.

 ### Tools & Resources